AdityaSinha2305/ForkTheCaptcha/README.md

 ## 🎉 Hacktoberfest 2024
 This project is participating in Hacktoberfest 2024.
 Contribute to this repository and don't forget to register at [hacktoberfest.com](https://hacktoberfest.com/) and start submitting pull requests.

+To make a valid contribution during Hacktoberfest:
+1. Fork the repo and make at least four valid pull requests (PRs) in the month of October.
+2. PRs must follow the Hacktoberfest Guidelines.

+Your PRs don't need to be huge – small contributions count too!
+Fixing a typo, or adding a small feature is valuable!

 <br>

 ## 💬 Connect With Us